t3-oss/create-t3-app/CONTRIBUTING.md

 | `pnpm lint:fix`  | Lints the code and fixes any errors                     |
 | `pnpm check`     | Checks your code for typeerrors, formatting and linting |

-When making commits, make sure to follow the [convential commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines, i.e. prepending the message with `feat:`, `fix:`, `chore:`, `docs:`, etc...
+When making commits, make sure to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines, i.e. prepending the message with `feat:`, `fix:`, `chore:`, `docs:`, etc...
 You can use `git status` to double check which files have not yet been staged for commit:

 ```bash
 git add <file> && git commit -m "feat/fix/chore/docs: commit message"